DrGBL/WES.WGS/README.md

 `03.ancestryPCA.sh`: uses 1000G to train a random forest classifier to infer continental ancestry in your cohort.
 Note that this may not be fully necessary if homogeneous ancestry is expected.

+`04.selectAncestry.sh`: subsets samples from a specific ancestry as obtained in the previous function (here I used europeans as an example)

 ***Functions below are in process of active update (Jan 31, 2020)***

-`06.selectAncestry.sh`: subsets samples from a specific ancestry as obtained in the previous function (here I used europeans as an example)

 `07.PCA.sh`: calculates common and rare variant PCAs for your selected samples